danielpeppin/library/cryptography/cryptography_basics.md

 Hashing can be performed on information to generate a "fingerprint" of the information.
 (SHA)
 - Only the original information can have generated this fingerprint.
-- It is impossible to prepare information that will generate a specific fingerprint.
+- It is impossible to prepare information that will generate a specific fingerprint. (hashing is a one-way operation, easy to compute, difficult to reverse)
 - SHA is condidered secure, MD5 is condidred insecure, but sufficent for low security applications
 - Passwords are generally hashed before storing, since the hash can verify the correct password
+- Hashing can be done to verify information is valid and complete

 Signatures can be used to verify the source of information
 - Only I can encrypt information with my private key